 R. K. Narayan was one of the first to write Indian literature in English, and he helped make Indian culture more accessible to the Western world.
-This lesson will explore the life and works of the Narayan.
+This lesson explores the life and works of Narayan.

 12. Margaret Atwood: Biography, Poems & Books